 Le Peau, Andrew T. Mark through Old Testament Eyes.
 Grand Rapids, Mich.: Kregel, 2017.
 Pb.
 352 pp. $28.99.
 Link to Kregel

-Throughout the commentary section, Greek and Hebrew words are used sparingly and always appear transliterated so those without language skills will have no trouble making use of the commentary.
-There is some interaction with contemporary scholarship, although this is light and all references appears in endnotes.
+Throughout the commentary section, Greek and Hebrew words are used sparingly and always appear transliterated, so those without language skills will have no trouble making use of the commentary.
+There is some interaction with contemporary scholarship, although this is light, and all references appear in endnotes.

 A second type of sidebar in this commentary series is labeled “What the Structure Means.”
 These sections focus on literary devices such as metaphor, hyperbole, or other elements of story-telling.
-Often these take the form of an outline of a pericope with attention to chiasms or other features.
-In Mark 10:13-52 he lists four predictions and a prediction which frames the unit.
-In another place Le Peau offers a list of examples in Mark of sets of three events (272-3) and draws attention to this literary style in the Old Testament.
+Often, these take the form of an outline of a pericope with attention to chiasms or other features.
+In Mark 10:13-52, he lists four predictions and a prediction that frames the unit.
+In another place, Le Peau offers a list of examples in Mark of sets of three events (272-3) and draws attention to this literary style in the Old Testament.

-I have a few minor problems with this commentary which probably fall into the category of “this is not the book I would have written.”
+I have a few minor problems with this commentary, which probably fall into the category of “this is not the book I would have written.”
 First, Le Peau’s commentary on Mark does not deal with introductory issues in any depth.
-There are two pages under the heading “Who was Mark?” which deal with the few appearances of Mark in Acts and the epistles along with an ancient African tradition about Mark’s family.
+There are two pages under the heading “Who was Mark?” which deal with the few appearances of Mark in Acts and the epistles, along with an ancient African tradition about Mark’s family.
 Since the purpose of the commentary to provide background to read the Gospel of Mark, perhaps more ought to be said about traditional authorship.
-For example, if the tradition Mark was Peter’s interpreter in Rome is accurate, what does his use of the Old Testament imply about the original audience and intention of the Gospel?
+For example, suppose the tradition that Mark was Peter’s interpreter in Rome is accurate.
+What does his use of the Old Testament imply about the original audience and intention of the Gospel?
 What does the use of a New Exodus motif imply about the audience?

 Third, although this might be less interesting to evangelical readers, I think the commentary could be improved by occasionally tracing a motif through the literature of the Second Temple period.
-In my review of the text, I only noticed a few references to 1 Maccabees in the context of the abomination of desolation and there are no references to the Apocrypha or Pseudepigrapha in the Scripture index.
-Although this is not always possible, perhaps using the Dead Sea Scrolls as background for son of David sayings or the messianic banquet would set the Gospel of Mark into a more broadly Jewish context.
+In my review of the text, I only noticed a few references to 1 Maccabees in the context of the abomination of desolation.
+There are no references to the Apocrypha or Pseudepigrapha in the Scripture index.
+Although this is not always possible, perhaps using the Dead Sea Scrolls as background for Son of David sayings or the messianic banquet would set the Gospel of Mark into a more broadly Jewish context.

-Nevertheless, Le Peau contributes a good commentary on Mark which focuses on an often overlooked aspect of New Testament research.
+Nevertheless, Le Peau contributes a good commentary on Mark, focusing on an often overlooked aspect of New Testament research.